 Textbook: 'Thermodynamics: an Engineering Approach', Y.A. Çengel & M.A.
 Boles, 7th Edition, McGraw-Hill, 2011, ISBN: 978-0077782979.
+Other recent editions of the book may also be fine.

 Objectives: At the end of this course, the material covered will enable the students to perform energy calculations of engineering systems and analyze the feasibility of the processes undergone by the systems.
 The students will have an understanding of the following key topics to be covered this semester.